Barkotron/ValIter_QLearner/README.md

-# COMP4190A3
+Jackson Barker, Tyler Brown

-COMP4190 Assignment 3 - Jackson Barker, Tyler Brown
+A Value Iteration Agent and Q-Learning agent for navigating a grid towards a reward cell

 To run: 'Python a3.py'